GrKoR/esphome_aux_ac_component/README-EN.md

 ![scheme](https://github.com/GrKoR/esphome_aux_ac_component/blob/master/images/scheme.png?raw=true)

-In real life looks minimalistic too:

-![esp-12e minimal photo](https://github.com/GrKoR/esphome_aux_ac_component/blob/master/images/esp-12e.jpg?raw=true)

-At the first time IO0 (GPIO0) must be pulled down to GND at the boot and ESPHome can be uploaded through UART0.
+At the first time in addition to scheme above IO0 (GPIO0) must be pulled down to GND at the boot and ESPHome can be uploaded through UART0.
 If your ESPHome configuration contains OTA you can pull up IO0 or leave it floating.
 All further updates can be uploaded over-the-air.
+I leave GPIO0 in air cause I don't see any reason to solder additional components for single use.

+ESP-12E before DC-DC and air conditioner connected:

+![esp-12e minimal photo](https://github.com/GrKoR/esphome_aux_ac_component/blob/master/images/esp-12e.jpg?raw=true)

 Air conditioner internal block has a 5-wire connection to the wifi-module.
 Connector is [JST SM](https://www.jst-mfg.com/product/pdf/eng/eSM.pdf).